YOU'RE A GOOD MAN, CHARLIE BROWN (Revised)

 MY CHILD WAS NOT CAST IN THIS PRODUCTION.
 IS THERE ANOTHER WAY TO GET INVOLVED?

 Yes!
 SLCT is a year round theater.
-We have classes and workshops for kids ages 5-18.
+We workshops for kids grades K-5.
 The workshops do not require an audition.
 Please inquire about these other performing opportunities.

 IF I AM CAST WHEN ARE THE REHEARSALS & PRODUCTION?

-Here is a list of Saturday’s and Sunday’s that SLCT holds rehearsals.
+Here is a list of Saturday’s and Sunday’s that SLCT may hold rehearsals.
+Waiting for Musical Director & Choreographer to set their dates with Ayn.
 While you may or may not be needed every week, remember you are only allowed TWO ABSENCES.
 This show has very difficult music and choreography, so if you are out, you will have to meet with your counter-part on your own time to make up what you miss.
 If this is a heavy year for you (Bar-Mitzvah, Confirmation, senior year etc),you might want to think twice about auditioning.

 click here for high level rehearsal dates